 The head of the main soft commodity exchange said on Wednesday he loved high-frequency traders, lauding their liquidity despite complaints from other traders that they're wrecking the market.

-The sugar, coffee, cocoa and cotton markets trading on ICE Futures US have emerged as an unlikely battleground in the war of words between market traditionalists and those who employ computer algorithms to make money.
+The sugar, coffee, cocoa and cotton markets trading on ICE Futures US

 Many veteran traders complain that computer-driven trading has caused dramatic and abrupt price swings in the softs, relatively small and illiquid markets.
 They also complain it causes prices to become disconnected from market fundamentals such as supply and demand.